Subscribe Today & Receive 15% Off

 4. Regulates Blood Sugar Levels

 Several animal studies(4) have shown that the Lion's Mane mushroom can lower blood glucose levels in diabetic and normal mice.
-High blood glucose levels can lead to low testosterone levels in the human body.
+High blood glucose levels can lead to low testosterone in the human body.

 Studies in 2013 determined(5) that glucose ingestion was associated with a significant decrease in testosterone.
 So the fact that Lion's Mane helps control blood sugar levels means that the mushroom can also help keep testosterone levels in the human body from plummeting